Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 <details>
  <summary>Expand to see how to use the sample</summary>
- Open your browser and navigate to `https://localhost:44321` and sign-in using the link on top-right.
+ Open your web browser and navigate to `https://localhost:44321` and sign-in using the link on top-right.
 The app immediately attempts to authenticate you via the Microsoft identity platform endpoint.
 Sign in using an user account in that tenant.

 1. Click on `TodoList`, you can click on `Create New` link.
 It will redirect to create task screen where you can add a new task and assign it to any user from the list.
 1. The `TodoList` screen also displays tasks that are assigned to and created by signed-in user.
 The user can edit and delete the created tasks but can only view the assigned tasks.